Jbachtiger/ci-pp3-hangman/README.md

   - The colours also have meanings behind them such as green for correct answers and red for incorrect/invalid inputs
   - The purpose of these is to inform the player quickly what might be happening without even having to read all the text

+- __Clear Terminal__
+  - Function created to clear the terminal
+  - Makes it easier for the user to see what's going on with the Hangman game by removing redundant output on new option selections

 ### Future Development
 - Add a scoring system where players get points for each letter they get right, this would be achieved by adding a score variable and incrementing the score each time a letter is correct
 - Create a leaderboard display for the players to display their high scores, this would be achieved by using a Google API to link to a Google Sheet where the player names and scores are stored